-The use or possession of illegal drugs or illegal mood altering substances, alcoholic beverages, drugrelated paraphernalia, or the abuse of prescription or over the counter drugs by any student on school property or while attending or participating in any school sponsored activity or at anytime the student is wearing a school uniform is forbidden.
-Transgression of this rule will result in disciplinary action, which may include expulsion from the school, even for a first offense.
+The use or possession of illegal drugs or illegal mood altering substances, alcoholic beverages, drug-related paraphernalia, or the abuse of prescription or over the counter drugs by any student on school property or while attending or participating in any school sponsored activity or at anytime the student is wearing a school uniform is forbidden.
+Transgression of this rule will result in disciplinary action, which may include administrative withdrawal from the school, even for a first offense.

-Any student selling drugs on school property or at school functions may be immediately expelled.
+Any student selling drugs on school property or at school functions may result in a disciplinary response, up to and including. administrative withdrawal.

 The school is committed to a drug-free environment.
 This commitment may, under some circumstances, prompt a need for testing of students for evidence of substance abuse.
+It may also involve the use of drug dogs and other methods in the discretion of the school administration which seek to deter the use and/or distribution of illegal drugs or alcohol.

 If a student exhibits the symptoms, or is suspected of substance abuse, the school may require that the student undergo substance abuse testing at the parents' expense.
 If the results of the test suggest abuse (and the substance was not used on or brought to campus or a school related activity), the school will normally use this information to help the student seek assistance.
-Refusal to participate in such a test may result in expulsion from the school.
+Refusal to participate in such a test may result in administrative withdrawal from the school.

 At times, the school may choose to conduct random drug testing of the student body at the parents' expense.
-While this measure may not often be implemented, given the seriousness of substance abuse, the administration may consider it an effective and justifiable way of combating the problem.

 A school may conduct random searches as set forth in this handbook.